electron/electron/docs/tutorial/electron-versioning.md

 using a `^` or `~`, e.g. `1.6.2` instead of `^1.6.2`.
 This practice ensures that
 all upgrades of Electron are a manual operation made by you, the developer.

+Alternatively, you can use the `~` prefix in your SemVer range, like `~1.6.2`.
+This will lock your major and minor version, but allow new patch versions to be installed.

 [Semantic Versioning]: http://semver.org